puneeth-chinnam/Walmart_Sales_DataAnalysis/README.md

 What product line had the largest revenue?
 What is the city with the largest revenue?
 What product line had the largest VAT?
-Fetch each product line and add a column to those product line showing "Good", "Bad".
-Good if its greater than average sales Which branch sold more products than average product sold?
+Fetch each product line and add a column to those lines showing "Good" or "Bad".
+Good if it's greater than average sales Which branch sold more products than the average product sold?
 What is the most common product line by gender?
 What is the average rating of each product line?
 Sales
-Number of sales made in each time of the day per weekday Which of the customer types brings the most revenue?
+Number of sales made at each time of the day per weekday Which of the customer types brings the most revenue?
-Which city has the largest tax percent/ VAT (Value Added Tax)?
+Which city has the largest tax percentage/ VAT (Value Added Tax)?
 Which customer type pays the most in VAT?
 Customer
 How many unique customer types does the data have?